Staking

 Open Keplr staking

-In the Keplr extension, make sure BitSong Testnet (Crescendo-1) is selected.
+In the Keplr extension, make sure BitSong Testnet (crescendo-1) is selected.
 Navigate to the Staking section within the extension or the Keplr dashboard.

 Choose a validator